arnob-bro/Academia/README.md

    - Implement class routine and scheduling features:
       - Allow students to view personalized class schedules.
       - Enable faculty to manage teaching schedules.
+      - Course schedule management by admin.
    - Develop academic record and performance tracking:
-      - Allow students to access academic records and results.
+      - Allow students to access academic records and performance tracking.
-      - Enable faculty to track student performance.
+      - Enable faculty to track students' performance.
+   - Implement leave applications of faculties.
+      - Enable faculty to apply for leaves.
+      - Enable admin to review faculties' leaves.
    - Integrate API endpoints for academic management and scheduling.
    - Enhance UI/UX for academic interactions with improved designs and responsiveness.